smithy-lang/smithy-python/designs/codegen/cli.md

 Settings specific to each artifact will be added with the functionality that consumes them.

+### Service Selection

+The CLI does not require a service to be named.
+It resolves the service to generate as follows:

+* `--service SHAPE_ID` selects a specific service shape.
+The shape MUST exist in the model and MUST be a service.
+* When `--service` is omitted and the model contains exactly one service shape, that service is used.
+* When `--service` is omitted and the model contains more than one service shape, the command fails with an invocation error that lists the candidates.

+The `client` artifact requires a resolved service.
+The `types` artifact does not.
+The CLI MUST NOT synthesize a placeholder service to satisfy generation.

+### Generated Shapes

+Both artifacts generate every data shape in the model they receive; the set is not narrowed to the closure of the selected service.
+Builds that want a smaller package apply smithy-build transforms in the projection.
+Trait definitions, prelude shapes, and shapes marked `@private` or `@mixin` are never generated.

+Because the model is not limited to a service closure, shape names are not guaranteed to be unique.
+When two generated shapes have case-insensitively equal names, the command fails with an error that identifies the conflicting shape IDs.

 The command MUST return zero after successful generation and non-zero when arguments, settings, the model, or generation are invalid.
 Diagnostics are